 Accelerated Dual-Degree Bachelor’s/JD (3+3) Program

-Quinnipiac University offers an innovative Bachelor's/Juris Doctor accelerated program, which will shorten the usual seven-year sequence to just six years to earn a BA or BS in a major in the College of Arts and Sciences or the Schools of Business, Communications, Computing and Engineering, or Health Sciences, and the JD from the Quinnipiac School of Law.
-This program is designed for students who know they want to attend law school at Quinnipiac.
+Quinnipiac University offers an innovative Bachelor's/Juris Doctor accelerated program, which will shorten the usual seven-year sequence to just six years to earn a BA or BS in a major in the College of Arts & Sciences or the Schools of Business, Communications, Computing & Engineering, or Health Sciences, and the JD from the Quinnipiac School of Law.
+This program serves as a pathway only to the Quinnipiac School of Law.

 Benefits